 Nihonmatsu Chrysanthemum Festival, the chrysanthemum festival that colors the autumn of Nihonmatsu City

-Nihonmatsu City is a “chrysanthemum castle town”There have been many chrysanthemum lovers since the feudal era, and chrysanthemum dolls have been displayed in the town since the early Showa era.
+Nihonmatsu City is known as the ``Chrysanthemum Castle Town,'' and there have been many chrysanthemum lovers since the feudal era, and chrysanthemum dolls have been displayed in the city since the early Showa period.
 The chrysanthemums and chrysanthemum dolls that have been raised with great care by enthusiasts are stunning!
 At the same time, you can also enjoy the autumn leaves in the park.

 Nihonmatsu is at its hottest at the ``Lantern Festival''

-In October, the “Nihonmatsu Lantern Festival” is held, which is the most exciting event for Nihonmatsu citizens.will be done.
+In October, the "Nihonmatsu Lantern Festival" is held, which is the most exciting event for Nihonmatsu citizens .
 Seven floats called Taikodai are lit with about 300 bells and lanterns and paraded through the city.

 The dates for 2020 are scheduled for October 7th (Saturday), October 8th (Sunday), and October 9th (Monday).